onap/policy-parent/docs/apex/APEX-User-Manual.rst

                   POST (no configuration required).
 To change it to PUT simply add the configuration parameter (as shown in the example below).
+                  The httpCodeFilter is used for filtering the status code, and it can be configured as a regular expression string.
+The default httpCodeFilter is "[2][0-9][0-9]".
+                  The response with HTTP status code that matches the given regular expression is forwarded to the task otherwise it is logged as a failure.

                .. container:: listingblock